mahi723/s-mart-1/README.md

 # S-Mart Company Build
-This project is the Capstone project for CSCC created by:
+This project is the Capstone project for CSCC created by:<br />
 Aaron Owens<br />
 Derek Will<br />
 Thomas Robinson<br />